electronickai/ArchUnit-Layers-Example/README.md

 The Java language level has been deliberately set to Java 8.
 So the project should (probably) work with the Java version you are using.

 the project consists of the following modules:
-- core-example:
+- `core-example`: Example implementation using the core API (implementation of the example of the slides).
-- lib:
+- `lib`: Library project that contains predicates, rules and conditions that are used within the projects.
+The idea is that such a library may be used in several (sub-) projects to align to a kind of macro architecture.
-- rain:
+- `rain`: Test projects to check whether architecture violations are recognized correctly (kind of negative tests).
-- sunshine:
+- `sunshine`: Test projects to check that valid architectures are recognized to be valid (kind of positive tests).

 ## Troubleshooting

-If you are using IntelliJ and get an error message like `` when executing the tests and neither `Reload All Maven Projects` nor `invalidate Caches...` helps ot, try to disable the `--release option for cross complilation` or make sure that the configured SDK of the project matches the bytecode version of the compiler like suggest in this [Stackoverflow post](https://stackoverflow.com/questions/40448203/intellij-says-the-package-does-not-exist-but-i-can-access-the-package)
+If you are using IntelliJ and get an error message like `` when executing the tests and neither `Reload All Maven Projects` nor `invalidate Caches...` helps ot, try to disable the `--release option for cross complilation` or make sure that the configured SDK of the project matches the bytecode version of the compiler like suggest in this [Stackoverflow post](https://stackoverflow.com/questions/40448203/intellij-says-the-package-does-not-exist-but-i-can-access-the-package).